Mika88/yoga_pose_finder/README.md

 ## Usage

-You can start the program by entering 'ruby bin/yoga-pose-finder' into the command line, and follow the instructions provided on the screen.
+Start the program by entering 'ruby bin/yoga-pose-finder' into the command line, and follow the instructions provided on the screen.

 ## Development